TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 | Service Request | `float64[] data` |
 | Service Response | `float64 sum` |

 A service that adds all the numbers sent in the _request_ and sends the result as a _response_.
+For example, if we send `1, -2.3, 56, -4` in request, it will send `50.7` (their sum) in response.
+However, note that the logic is not in the `.srv` file, but in the service server.
+This file only describes the structure.

-#### Building messages, services and messages
+#### Building services and messages

-The file description is actually just created a service description file.
+The file is actually just a service description file.
 We need to build the files (header and source files) so that this and other packages can use this service.

 ##### Package.xml